ramcharan2410/movie-info-website/README.md

 - Four categories - Now Playing, Popular, Top Rated, and Upcoming
 - Contains Movie Overview and its Average Rating
-- Previous and Next pages to discover wide range of available movies
+- Previous and Next pages to discover a wide range of available movies

 ## Feedback

-If you have any feedback, please reach me out at ramcharanvakkalanka@gmail.com
+If you have any feedback, please reach out to ramcharanvakkalanka@gmail.com